3rdGen-Media/crShaders/README.md

 ## crShaders

 crShaders is a project meant to be included directly in a Visual Studio solution or Xcode workspace to preprocess, compile then copy final output to a desired install location when you initiate build/run.
-It demonstrates how to maintain congruent shader source across GLSL, HLSL, SPIR-V and Metal Shaders using definitions in shared header includes.
+It demonstrates how to maintain congruent shader source consumed by OpenGL, Vulkan, Direct3D and Metal APIs using definitions in shared header includes.

 #### Preprocessing